tenzir/tenzir/web/docs/get-started.md

 that dataset in our [user guides](user-guides.md).
 :::

-Let's filter out some Suricata alerts with the [`where`](operators/transformations/where.md) operator:
+Let's filter the dataflow and keep only Suricata alerts using the [`where`](operators/transformations/where.md) operator:

 ```